apollographql/apollo-kotlin/docs/source/gradle/plugin-configuration.md

+---
-#  Gradle Configuration of Apollo Android
+title: Gradle Configuration of Apollo Android
+---

 Apollo Android comes with logical defaults that will work for the majority of use cases, below you will find additional configuration that will add Optional Support & Semantic Query Naming.

 ## Optional Support